Supersymmetric Deformations of Maximally Supersymmetric Gauge Theories: On the relation of the Lie algebra and the BV approaches to the deformation problem

 Our main goal is to calculate SUSY deformations of 10D YM theory and its reduction to a point.
 In Section \ref {S:homologicalapp} we have reduced this question to a homological problem.
 Another reduction of this kind comes from BV formalism (Section \ref{S:BV} and Appendix \ref{AppendixA}).
-Here we will relate these two approaches.
-For simplicity we will talk mostly about the reduced case; we will describe briefly the modifications that are necessary in the unreduced case.
+Here we shall relate these two approaches.
+For simplicity we shall talk mostly about the reduced case; we shall describe briefly the modifications that are necessary in the unreduced case.

-We will use the fact that under certain conditions all objects we are interested in are invariant with respect to quasi- isomorphisms.
+We shall use the fact that under certain conditions all objects we are interested in are invariant with respect to quasi- isomorphisms.

 We can study the symmetries of Yang-Mills theory using the A$\ity$ algebra $\mathcal{A}$ constructed in Appendix \ref {AppendixA} or any other algebra that is quasi-isomorphic to $\mathcal{A}$.
 In BV formalism a Lie algebra action should be replaced by weak action or by L$\ity$ action.
 It will be important for us to work with L$\ity$ action, because this action is used in the construction of formal deformations (Section \ref{E:Formal}).
 We consider the case of YM theory dimensionally reduced to a point ; in this case we use the notation $\mathcal{A}=bv_0$ and the algebra $\cobar bv_0=BV_0$ is quasi-isomorphic to $U(YM)$ (to the envelope of Lie algebra $YM$); see \cite{MSch2}, Theorem 1. {\footnote {The algebra $BV_0$ has as generators the generators of $U(YM)$, corresponding antifields and $c^*$ (the antifield for ghost) ; sending antifields and $c^*$ to zero we obtain a homomorphism of differential algebras.
 (Recall that the differential on $U(YM)$ is trivial.)
 It has been proven in \cite {MSch2} that this homomorphism is a quasi-isomorphism.}}